kubernetes-sigs/gateway-api/geps/gep-5091/index.md

 ## User Stories

 The following stories describe *what* users want to accomplish.
+They intentionally span both long-established API-gateway patterns (multi-tenant routing, regulatory redaction, schema translation, webhook dispatch) and emerging workloads (AI inference, agentic MCP).
-They are intentionally described independently of whether the underlying processing runs in-data-plane, in an external service, or both, that dimension is one of the API design questions and is discussed under [Options Under Consideration](#options-under-consideration).
+Body-level processing is not a capability introduced by AI, and the API defined here needs to serve both audiences.
+Each story is written independently of whether the underlying processing runs in-data-plane, in an external service, or both, that dimension is one of the API design questions and is discussed under
+[Options Under Consideration](#options-under-consideration).

 ### Body-Based Routing

+**As a SaaS Platform Engineer:**

+> "My multi-tenant backend expects `tenant_id` inside the request JSON,
+> per an API contract I cannot change on the client side.
+I need the
+> gateway to extract that identifier and either route to a per-tenant
+> backend or project it into an `X-Tenant-ID` header so downstream
+> authorization and metering can enforce isolation.
+Today I either run
+> a dedicated router sidecar whose only job is to read the body and
+> re-header the request, or I push tenant extraction into every
+> downstream service."

+**As an Integration Engineer Handling Inbound Webhooks:**

+> "I ingest webhooks from third parties like GitHub, Stripe, and EDI
+> trading partners, where the routing decision lives in an
+> `event_type`, `action`, or `document_type` field inside the JSON
+> body, not in any header.
+Today I run a small dispatcher service in
+> front of my real handlers whose only responsibility is to read the
+> body and forward.
+I want to declare that routing rule on the
+> `HTTPRoute` itself and drop the extra hop."

 **As an AI Platform Engineer:**